 In reversing this process, the first order of business endorsed by Cayce is, therefore, to promote internal cleansing through diet and other treatments.
 A typical arthritis diet in the readings consists of easily digested vegetables, fruits, whole grains, and light proteins.
-A decrease in meat and carbohydrates is often advised while meat sometimes is completely eliminated for a period of time with the exception of beef juice.
+A decrease in meat and [refined] carbohydrates is often advised, while meat sometimes is completely eliminated for a period of time with the exception of beef juice.
 Foods with a laxative effect, such as the “mummy food” combination and extremely light diets, are common.
 Sugar, refined grains, fried foods, carbonated drinks, beer, hard liquor, and white potatoes (except for the skins) are to be avoided with few or no exceptions.

 Additional aids to detoxification, especially in the form of castor oil packs, enemas, and colonics, are often recommended.
 Epsom salts baths and cabinet sweats, which promote elimination through the pores of the skin, are preferred in the most sensitive cases.

 Poor or impaired circulation is often regarded as a contributing factor in arthritis.
 Circulatory deficiencies can easily contribute to gastrointestinal sluggishness leading to an aggravation of symptoms.